Restaurant Operations

 Start with the biggest leak

-You don’t need all seven tactics at once.
+You don't need all twelve tactics at once.
 Find your gap, then focus on whatever is causing the largest share of it.

 If portions are inconsistent, start with recipe cards and a scale.
 If you're throwing food away, start with the waste log.
 If you haven't checked supplier prices in six months, get quotes this week.